stonepros/stone/doc/rados/operations/crush-map.rst

     different pools may be different sizes and have different load levels, but will be mostly treated the same by the balancer).
-    However, compat weight sets have the huge advantage that they are *backward compatible* with previous versions of Ceph, which means that even though weight sets were first introduced in Luminous v12.2.z, older clients (e.g., firefly) can still connect to the cluster when a compat weight set is being used to balance data.
+    However, compat weight sets have the huge advantage that they are *backward compatible* with previous versions of Stone, which means that even though weight sets were first introduced in Luminous v12.2.z, older clients (e.g., firefly) can still connect to the cluster when a compat weight set is being used to balance data.